-Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN) Health information for the person being immunized (If you need more space, use the other side of this form.)
-Does this person have any allergies, including allergies to any vaccine, medicine, or food?
-Does this person have any chronic illness?
-(List all if more than If yes, describe one) □ No □ Yes Has this person ever had capillary leak syndrome? □ No □ Yes Has this person ever had immune thrombocytopenia? 🗆 No  Yes If this person is under age 18 years, have they ever had multisystem inflammatory syndrome (MIS-C)? □ No □ Yes □ Not applicable Is this person taking any medicine? \Box No \Box Yes If yes, describe Is this person pregnant? \Box No \Box Yes Is this person breastfeeding? 🗆 No  Yes Has this person had COVID-19 vaccine before? \Box Yes If yes, when?
-Has this person ever had a side effect from COVID-19 immulf yes, describe unization? □ No □ Yes Has this person had myocarditis or pericarditis within 6 wee ks of getting a COVID-19 vaccine? □ No □ Yes Has this person had a COVID-19 infection? \Box Yes If yes, when?
+Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) irth (dd-Mon-yyyy) Personal Health Number (PHN) Health information for the person being immunized (If you need more space, use the other side of this form.)
+Does this person have any allergies, including allergies to any vaccine, medicine, or food? ☐ No ☐ Yes If yes, describe Does this person have any chronic illness?
+(List all if more than If yes, describe □ No ☐ Yes Has this person ever had capillary leak syndrome? ☐ Yes Has this person ever had immune thrombocytopenia? ☐ Yes If this person is under age 18 years, have they ever had multisystem inflammatory syndrome (MIS-C)? □ No □ Yes □ Not applicable Is this person taking any medicine? ☐ No ☐ Yes If yes, describe Is this person pregnant? ☐ No ☐ Yes Is this person breastfeeding? □ No ☐ Yes Has this person had COVID-19 vaccine before? ☐ No ☐ Yes If yes, when?
+Has this person ever had a side effect from COVID-19 imm If yes, describe □ No □ Yes Has this person had myocarditis or pericarditis within 6 week ? □ No ☐ Yes Has this person had a COVID-19 infection? ☐ No ☐ Yes If yes, when?
 Has this person had any vaccines in the last 4 weeks?
 If yes, list vaccine and date □ No □ Yes I confirm that I have read the attached COVID-19 vaccine information.
 I know about and understand the risks, benefits, and common side effects of this vaccine.
 Any questions I may have had about this person getting this vaccine have been answered by calling the local public health office or Health Link at 811.
 I understand the information I have been given.
 I understand this consent is for all doses of the vaccine.
-I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): Pfizer-BioNTech Comirnaty Original (Non-Bivalent) mRNA COVID-19 vaccine (primary series for ages 6 months and older) Moderna SpikeVax Original (Non-Bivalent) mRNA COVID-19 vaccine (booster dose for ages 5 years and older) Moderna SpikeVax Omicron-Containing Bivalent mRNA COVID-19 vaccine (booster dose for ages 5 years and older) Moderna SpikeVax Omicron-Containing Bivalent mRNA COVID-19 vaccine (booster dose for ages 18 years and older) Either the Pfizer-BioNTech (original or bivalent) or Moderna (original or bivalent) mRNA COVID-19 vaccine (booster dose for ages 18 years and older) Switch vaccine is recommended for this person at the time of their immunization which vaccine is recommended for this person at the time of their immunization U nuderstand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
-I confirm that I have the legal authority to consent to this immunization. ner phone Relationship to personParent (with legal authority to consent)Guardian/Co-decision-makerSpecific de Legal representative Signature of person giving consent Da te (dd-Mon-yyyy) Alberta Health Services collects health information according to Section 20 of the Health Information Act (HIA).
-This information is used to provide health services,
+I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): □ Pfizer-BioNTech Comirnaty Original (Non-Bivalent) mRNA COVID-19 vaccine (primary series for ages 6 months and older) □ Moderna SpikeVax Original (Non-Bivalent) mRNA COVID-19 vaccine (booster dose for ages 5 years and older) □ Pfizer-BioNTech Comirnaty Omicron-Containing Bivalent mRNA COVID-19 vaccine (booster dose for ages 18 years and older) □ Either the Pfizer-BioNTech (original or bivalent) or Moderna (original or bivalent) mRNA COVID-19 vaccine (depending which vaccine is recommended for this person at the time of their immunization) □ Novavax (Nuvaxovid) COVID-19 vaccine (for ages 12 years and older) □ Janssen (Johnson & Johnson) viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
+I confirm that I have the legal authority to consent to this immunization.
+Printed name of person giving consent Da ytime phone Other phon e Relationship to person Parent (with legal authority to consent) Guardian/Legal representative Go-decision-maker Other Signature of person giving consent Date (dd-Mor п-уууу)